 Yes, I was over 150 lbs when I made the decision to get back in shape again, so I wouldn’t be self-conscious about getting in a bathing suit.
 This is when I began comparing INSANITY vs P90X.
 I saw enough of the infomercials on TV, so I was intrigued.

-As a woman, my goals were to lose weight and tone up without getting the icky woman bodybuilder look.
+As a woman, my goals were to lose weight and tone up without getting a professional bodybuilder look.
 Unfortunately, most of the real reviews I was able to find online about either program were written by men.
 My problem with that was men lose fat quicker than women, and men tend to like different types of workouts than women.

 Anyways, below is my comparison of the top two at-home workout programs from a woman’s perspective.